venkanna37/align-and-segment/README.md

 ## Train

-To train the model on `lasvegas` with random noise, run:
+To train the model on one city, e.g. for `lasvegas` with random noise, run:

 ```bash
 python train.py --keyword lasvegas_u --dataset_name lasvegas --noise_type u